angelafrancisco/plantpet-react-fe/README.md

 - Homepage shows app features and links to login or register an account.
     - _(Note: Currently user register/login not in production.
 Register/Login buttons will take you to the user dashboard.)_
-- User can create a new account and login.
+- User can navigate to register or login pages.
 - User can add plants to their "My Plants" section, creating a name, adding plant type, image url, room name, window direction, and notes about plant.
 - Once a plant is added, user can edit or delete plant.
 - User can complete watering tasks in their "My Tasks" section, as they are auto-generated after creating a new plant.
-- User can add a plant status for any plant, adding status date, plant health (poor/good/excellent), and notes.
+- User can add a new status to their "Plant Status" section, creating a health status update for any current plant, adding status date, plant health (poor/good/excellent), and notes.

 ## Wireframing